tsgates/arch-wiki-markdown/wiki/Echinus.md

 echinus is in AUR.
 You might also want to install ourico, a lightweight EWMH taskbar, originally designed for echinus (also in AUR), and dmenu.

-After successfully installing, copy all files from /usr/share/examples/echinus to /etc/xdg/echinus(for system) and/or ~/.echinus(for user).
+After successfully installing, copy all files from /etc/xdg/echinus to ~/.echinus(for user).

 Configuring